hlecates/eco-sort/README.md

 With the goal of promoting sustainability and proper practices the following flyer (EcoSort_Flyer.png), advertises the hosted web app via a QR code.
 With the goal of being posted where people must make recycling descisions, at stores, schools, dumps, etc, EcoSort hopefully, in due time, will make a small contribution to saving the world.

 <img src="EcoSort_Flyer.png" alt="EcoSort Flyer" width="800" height="auto" style="border-radius: 8px; box-shadow: 0 2px 8px rgba(0,0,0,0.1);">

+## Next Steps

+[ ] Refine and optimize the model.
+   [ ] Gather more images to train on
+   [ ] Account for certain types of plastics and cardboard that can not be recycled (ie pizza boxes (due to grease)) [ ] Expand the UI
+   [ ] Allow for user to critic model results / report incorrect assumptions which then save the photo [ ] Allow for users to submit photos of items, with proper labeling